oca510/320FinalWeb/index.md

 ## Part2: Model Analysis
-* Introduction: Introduction: we use four machine learning models for each group of factors we extracted-internal, external and mixed.
-Next, using cross-validation to select which model is best for each group of factors.
-Finally, gathering the accuracy for each group of factors to decide which group is best for us to predict.
+We use four machine learning models for each group of factors we extracted-internal, external and mixed.
+Next, we employ cross-validation to select which model is best for each group of factors.
+Finally, we gather the accuracy for each group of factors to decide which group is the best for us to predict.

-* Machine learning for each group of factors:
+Machine learning for each group of factors:
-Split function (80% for training & 20% for testing)
+* Split function (80% for training & 20% for testing)
-Decision Tree
+* Decision Tree
-Logistic regression
+* Logistic regression
-Random forest
+* Random forest
-Knn
+* Knn

 Cross-validation for internal factors:
 ![](cross-validationinternal.jpg)
 Cross-validation analysis for external factors: